julianxhokaxhiu/FFNx/docs/mods/video_encoding_guide.md

 **x264 encoder parameter:** `--transfer` Possible values are `undef`, `bt709`, `bt470m`, `bt470bg`, `smpte170m`, `smpte240m`, `linear`, `log100`, `log316`, `iec61966-2-4`, `bt1361e`, `iec61966-2-1`, `bt2020-10`, `bt2020-12`, `smpte2084`, `smpte428`, and `arib-std-b67`.
 This parameter only sets the metadata used for playback; it does not do a gamma conversion.
 **Recommended:** The inverse of whatever gamma function was previously used to convert from linear RGB to gamma-encoded RGB.
 If you didn't do such a conversion, then retain the source material's transfer characteristics.
 **Permitted:** `undef`, `bt709`, `bt470bg`, `iec61966-2-1`, `smpte170m`, `bt2020-10`, `bt2020-12`, `iec61966-2-4`, `bt1361e` (ffmpeg's AVCOL_TRC_GAMMA22 is also supported, but there's no way to flag that in x264's metadata.)  _If video metadata specifies unsupported transfer characteristics, the video will fail to play._
 **FFNx default behavior:** If the transfer characteristics metadata is absent or `undef`, FFNx will generally use custom gamma function that's been tweaked to look good with Playstation movies (orginal and upscaled).
-Except `bt709` is assumed when the color matrix is bt709 or for FF8 when the video has no colorimetry metadata and HD dimensions, and `bt470bg` is assumed when the color gamut is bt470bg.
+Except `bt709` is assumed when the color matrix is bt709 or for FF8 when the video has HD dimensions and no colorimetry metadata, and `bt470bg` is assumed when the color gamut is bt470bg.
 **Notes:**
 - The gamma function used for the original Playstation 1 videos is a bit of a mystery.
 One would assume compliance with the applicable television standard, and thus `smpte170m`.
 However, using SMPTE170M, or any other piecewise function, for playback results in noticeable banding near black within the "toe slope."
 (Also, the SMPTE170M function is deliberately overbright in order to counteract other factors with playback on CRT television sets.)
 The nominal gamma for NTSC television was 2.2.
 However, using a pure 2.2 curve causes details in shadowy areas to be lost to darkness.
 A pure curve around 1.9 or 2.0 better preserves details in shadows, but blows out highlights.
 In sum, we don't know what gamma function was used originally, and all of the likely candidates have flaws.
-Given this uncertainty, in the absence of metadata, FFNx defaults to a custom gamma curve (which we call "toeless sRGB") that avoids each of these flaws.
+Given this uncertainty, in the absence of metadata, FFNx defaults to a custom gamma function (which we call "toeless sRGB") that avoids each of these flaws.
 It's certainly not the real inverse of the original gamma function, but the results look very good.
 - `iec61966-2-1` is the sRGB gamma function.
 Computer monitors use this gamma function.
 FFNx will ultimately convert everything to this.
 The average of this function is roughly equivalent to a pure 2.2 curve.
 - `smpte170m`, `bt709`, `bt2020-10`, `bt2020-12`, `iec61966-2-4`, and `bt1361e` are all functionally identical.
 This is the gamma function used in the NTSC and HD television standards.
 The average of this function is roughly equivalent to a pure 1.9 curve (though 2.0 is often cited).
 This is deliberately overbright in order to counteract other factors with playback on CRT television sets.
 - `bt470bg` is the gamma function for PAL standard definition television.
 It's a pure 2.8 gamma curve.
 (Though, the actual behavior of PAL CRT television sets was not really as high as 2.8.)